albeRoss/kafkapipeline/README.md

 We provided a sample [source](source.txt) to roll out a demo.

-First, follow [getting stated](#getting-started) steps in order to set-up deployment and local installation.
+First, follow [getting started](#getting-started) steps in order to set-up deployment and local installation.

 Once you defined a pipeline schema run: